 All activities

 Pick a format that fits your team, your time, and the conversation you actually need.
+If you know the question but not the format, start from the retrospective questions instead.

 Start, Stop, Continue